You love stats, right?

 Is it a viable choice or does it come with a unique set of risks?

-All of these questions will be answered in this in-depth analysis of prepaid cremations and their legitimacy.
+All of these questions will be answered in this in-depth analysis of cremation pre-planning and their legitimacy.

 What is Prepaid Cremation?